Last Updated on November 27, 2021 by Julia Wilson

-- Potato – As long as it doesn’t contain onion, chives or garlic, mashed potato is a better option than roast potato due to the lower fat content.
+- Potato – As long as it doesn’t contain onion, chives or garlic.
+Mashed potato is a better option than roast potato due to the lower fat content.

 Roast potatoes are cooked in fat or oil which can cause pancreatitis in some cats, therefore it is safer to avoid, or scoop out the flesh and throw out the skin.

 - Chocolate – Contains caffeine and theobromine both of which are toxic to cats.